Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Introduction

 In the classical theory of stochastic homogenization of elliptic equations with oscillating coefficients, the study of fluctuations has been a very active research field in recent years.
-Of the vast literature, one could mention for example works by Armstrong, Kuusi and Mourrat \cite{ArmstrongKuusiMourrat17} and by Duerinckx, Gloria and Otto \cite{DuerinckxGloriaOtto20}.
+Of the vast literature, one could mention for example \cite{ArmstrongKuusiMourrat17, DuerinckxGloriaOtto20, DuerinckxGloriaOtto20a, DuerinckxFischerGloria22}.

+Regarding the homogenization in perforated domains, the literature is much more sparse.
+In the recent paper \cite{DuerinckxGloria21}, the authors were able to adapt some of the techniques of quantitative stochastic homogenization of elliptic equations with oscillating coefficients to the Stokes equations in perforated domains with sedimentation boundary conditions which are different from the ones considered here.

-Regarding the homogenization of perforated domains, related results to Theorem \ref{th:main} have been obtained in \cite{FigariOrlandiTeta85} by Figari, Orlandi and Teta for the Poisson equation and by Rubinstein \cite{Rubinstein1986} for the Stokes equations.
-In these papers, the authors considered the Poisson and the Stokes equations \eqref{eq: CM} and \eqref{eq: CMStokes} but with an additional massive term $\lambda u_m$.
-Then, they obtained a result corresponding to Theorem \ref{th:main} provided that $\lambda$ is sufficiently large (depending on $V$).
+Related results to Theorem \ref{th:main} have been obtained in \cite{FigariOrlandiTeta85} for the Poisson equation and in \cite{Rubinstein1986} for the Stokes equations.
+However, in these papers, the authors were only able to treat the Poisson and the Stokes equations corresponding to \eqref{eq: CM} with an additional large massive term $\lambda u_m$: they obtained a result corresponding to Theorem \ref{th:main} provided that $\lambda$ is sufficiently large (depending on $\rho$).

-The approach in \cite{FigariOrlandiTeta85,Rubinstein1986} follows the approximation of the solution $u_m$ by the so called method of reflections.
-The idea behind this method is to express the solution operator of the problem in the perforated domain in terms of the solutions operators when only one of the holes is present.
-More precisely, let $v_0$ be the solution of the problem in the whole space without any holes.
-Then, define $v_1 = v_0 + \sum_i v_{1,i}$ in such a way that $v_0 + v_{1,i}$ solves the problem if $i$ was the only hole.
+The approach in \cite{FigariOrlandiTeta85,Rubinstein1986} follows the approximation of the solution $u_m$ by the so-called method of reflections.
+The idea behind this method is to express the solution operator of the problem in the perforated domain in terms of the solutions operators when only one of the particles is present.
+More precisely, let $v_0$ be the solution of the problem in the whole space without any particles.
+Then, define $v_1 = v_0 + \sum_i v_{1,i}$ in such a way that $v_0 + v_{1,i}$ solves the problem if $i$ was the only particle.
 Since $v_{1,i}$ induces an error in $B_j$ for $j \neq i$, one adds further functions $v_{2,i}$, this time starting from $v_1$.
 Iterating this procedure yields a sequence $v_k$.
 In general, $v_k$ is not convergent.
 With the additional massive term though, one can show that the method of reflections does converge, provided that $\lambda$ is sufficiently large.